data-apis/array-api-strict/README.md

 - The array object type itself is private and should not be accessed.
   Subclassing or otherwise trying to directly initialize this object is not supported.
-Arrays should created with one of the [array creation functions](https://data-apis.org/array-api/latest/API_specification/creation_functions.html) such as `asarray`.
+Arrays should be created with one of the [array creation functions](https://data-apis.org/array-api/latest/API_specification/creation_functions.html) such as `asarray`.